Andreansx/Networking-lab/README.md

 ![logical diagram](./media/logical_diagram.png)

 ## Main overview + Plans

+Below is a really in-depth and specific explaination of my lab.
+However, if you do not want to read everything (though I encourage you to, since I think it's pretty interesting), I can short it for you.

+Basically, there are:
+*   two routers connected with eBGP with failover,
+*   proxmox server
+*   VyOS, vSRX3 vRouters on Proxmox VE
+*   10GbE fiber links
+*   Plans for BGP EVPN implementation

+However, as I said, I think you might actually enjoy reading this a lot longer description:

 My network is oriented towards a datacenter-styled approach because that is the field that I would love to work in.